janberges/elphmod/README.md

     sudo apt install libopenmpi-dev
     python3 -m pip install mpi4py --no-binary=mpi4py

-If you plan to work on elphmod itself, we recommend to download the complete repository and also install the requirements of examples and documentation:
+If you plan to work on elphmod itself, we recommend to download the repository, perform an editable installation, and also install the requirements of examples and documentation:

     git clone https://github.com/janberges/elphmod
+    cd elphmod
+    python3 -m pip install -e .
-    python3 -m pip install -r elphmod/requirements.txt
+    python3 -m pip install -r requirements.txt

-Also consider adding the absolute paths to `elphmod` and `elphmod/bin` to the environment variables `PYTHONPATH` and `PATH`, respectively.

 ## Documentation